-A full-time student must be enrolled for 12 semester hours or more each term.
-Students may register for more than 19 semester hours only with the written permission of the Dean of Instruction and Student Services or designee.
-To be considered for an overload, the student should meet the following conditions:
+A full-time student must be enrolled for 12 semester credit hours or more each term.
+Students may register for more than 19 semester credit hours only with the written permission of the Dean of Instruction and Student Services or designee.
+No student will be approved for more than 24 semester credit hours in any one term for any reason.
+"Miniterms/minimesters" are only a part of a full term/semester and are not considered as stand-alone/individual terms.
+No more than two (2) laboratory courses will be approved as part of any overload request.

+To be considered for an overload, the student must meet the following criteria:

-- 1. Have completed a minimum of 18 semester hours with Calhoun; and - have a minimum of a 3.0 GPA.
+- Have successfully completed a minimum of 18 semester credit hours with Calhoun; and - 2. have a minimum of a 3.0 GPA for all coursework completed at Cal-